 We generally like to remind folks that we here at IndulgeYourPet are not medical experts, and we’re certainly not VETERINARIANS!

-All we are is a bunch of folks who care very deeply about animals.
-So… if you feel that your dog may be suffering from Addison’s disease, have him or her checked out by a professional!
+We are all a bunch of folks who care very deeply about animals.
+So… if you feel your dog may suffer from Addison’s disease, have them checked out by a professional!

-Writing this article so that folks can get a general idea of what Addison’s disease is so that if they have any suspicions, they can take the next step and get their dog checked out.
+We’re simply writing this article so that folks can get a general idea of Addison’s disease and that if they have any suspicions, they can take the next step and get their dog checked out.

 Treatment Options for dogs with Addison’s disease

-Now since we’ve already covered the fact that we’re not Vet’s we’ll keep this section of the article a bit brief because at the end of the day, your dog’s treatment can and should be determined by a profession.
+Since we’ve already covered that we’re not vets, we’ll keep this section of the article brief because your dog’s treatment can and should be determined by profession.

-What you’re likely going to encounter is that because most dogs aren’t diagnosed with Addison’s disease until they actually become seriously ill and are suffering from what is called an acute adrenocortical insufficiency or “Addison Crisis”.
+You’ll likely encounter that because most dogs aren’t diagnosed with Addison’s disease until they become seriously ill and are suffering from an acute adrenocortical insufficiency or “Addison Crisis.”

-So, the first wave of treatment is typically going to center around trying to rehydrate your pet and correct any electrolyte imbalances (think sodium and potassium imbalances) he or she maybe suffering as a result of their condition.
+So, the first wave of treatment will typically center around rehydrating your pet and correcting any electrolyte imbalances (think sodium and potassium imbalances) they may be suffering due to their condition.

-Your veterinarian is likely to prescribe a long term treatment plan which is likely to include a drug therapy plan to compensate for the hormones lost as a result of the damage done to your pets adrenal glands.
+From there, your veterinarian is likely to prescribe a long-term treatment plan which is expected to include a drug therapy plan to compensate for the hormones lost due to the damage done to your pet’s adrenal glands.

 It is here that…